gstew5/gstew5.github.io/_posts/2014-07-21-implementation-defined-behavior-in-c.md

 int main(void) {  return f(); }
 ```

-main calls f(), which calls g(&a), passing the address of local variable a as argument.

 What integer does this program return?

 If we trace through the program, we pretty quickly get to the key bit: